alialkhateeb99/Recipe-Generator/README.md

 ## Build and Run

 - Run  ``` python main.py ``` in your enviroment.
 - If on Cloud9, preview templates/index.html.
-This should successfully render the HTML!
+This should successfully render the HTML.

 ## Technical Issues